 *For the purposes of this chart, we define small, medium businesses (SMBs) as businesses with anywhere from 1 to 100 employees and startups as recently established businesses.

 Banking and cash flow management

 Relay’s powerful money management features help businesses stay on top of their cash flow.
-Relay has the edge when it comes to the amount of checking accounts — 20 vs Mercury’s 15 — and offers more Mastercard® debit cards, which makes it easier to organize your income.
+Relay has the edge when it comes to the amount of checking accounts — 20 vs Mercury’s 15 — and offers more Visa® debit cards, which makes it easier to organize your income.
 With multiple checking accounts, you can set up cash reserves for expenses — like operations and marketing — or set aside money for critical needs like taxes and payroll.